 Used correctly, a GPS – or global positioning system – can be a handy tool for any hiker.
 Here, we examine how to use GPS for hiking navigation in the great outdoors.

-Learning how to use GPS for hiking navigation can add an important extra string to your outdoor bow.
+Learning how to utilise GPS for hiking navigation might be a valuable addition to your outdoor arsenal.

-While no single navigational tool is a ‘magic bullet’ for finding your way in the outdoors (you should always have a wide range of skills and tools at your disposal, including the ability to navigate with a ‘traditional’ paper map and compass) GPS devices offer a way of immediately pinpointing your location accurately using satellite technology.
+While no single navigational tool is a’magic bullet’ for navigating in the outdoors (you should always have an array of skills and tools at your disposal, including the ability to navigate with a ‘traditional’ paper map and compass), GPS devices deliver a quick and accurate way of pinpointing your location using satellite technology.

 This functionality can be useful as a navigational tool, but it can also literally be a lifesaver in certain emergency situations.